Broker (2022 film): Release

 Cast and director at VIP premiere in June 2022.

-In May 2022, prior to the film's Cannes premiere, Neon acquired the US distribution rights.
-Picturehouse Entertainment acquired the UK and Ireland distribution rights.
+In May 2022, prior to the film's Cannes premiere, Neon acquired North American distribution rights.
+Picturehouse Entertainment acquired UK and Irish distribution rights.
 The film's rights were also pre-sold to Metropolitan Filmexport (France), Gaga Corporation (Japan), Koch Films (Germany and Italy), Triart Film (Scandinavia), September Films (Benelux), Edko Film (Hong Kong and Macao) and Madman Entertainment (Australia and New Zealand).
 According to CJ E&M, the film has been sold to 171 countries ahead of its premiere in competition at 75th Cannes Film Festival.
 The number of countries then rose to 188.

 Broker was released in Hong Kong and Singapore on June 23 and in Japan on June 24.
 It was selected as the closing film of the 69th Sydney Film Festival and was screened on June 19.
 The Canadian premiere was held at the 2022 Toronto International Film Festival in September.
 It was released in the United States on December 26, 2022.
 It also was released in France in the same month.